ieeevr/2021/contribute/bridge-to-vr/index.md

     <h2>Contacts</h2>
     <p>
     This program is an initiative of the 2021 IEEE VR Diversity and Inclusion Committee.
-The committee can be reached via email at diversity2021@ieeevr.org.
+The committee can be reached via email at diversity2021 [at] ieeevr.org.
     </p>
     <p>
         The evaluating panel for this year’s program is: